johannesl/elm-issue1521/README.md

-# Test to reproduce elm-lang issue &#35;1521
+# Test to reproduce ~~elm-lang issue &#35;1521__~~

-Trying to decode a JSON list with ~7000 items crashes the Elm runtime on some browsers with "Maximum call stack stack size exceeded".
+Running elm-reactor with a list in the model of ~7000 items crashes the Elm runtime on some browsers with "Maximum call stack stack size exceeded".

 Crashes on Google Chrome (55.0.2883.95, 64-bit, macOS).
 Firefox and Safari seems to survive.